tomatophp/filament-wallet/README.md

 }
 ```

-now your model is has a wallet on your resource add this action to your table
+now your model is having a wallet on your resource add this action to your table

 ```php
 use TomatoPHP\FilamentWallet\Filament\Actions\WalletAction;